 - Any fixed stars of the nature of Venus or Jupiter are on the 2nd house cusp

 - Jupiter or Venus or the North Node are in the 2nd house

-2) After having discovered that there is a promise of wealth, we can now check where the money is coming from:
+2) After having discovered that there is a promise of wealth, we can now check where the money comes from:

 - From which house the ruler of the 2nd (or the Moon) does receive a good aspect?

 - Which house is ruled by Fortuna’s disposer?

 If the ruler of the 2nd house (its cusp, or the Moon, or Fortuna) receives (or casts) an aspect to:

 |1st||unexpected wealth, the querent will do his own without much labour|